code-423n4/2022-04-jpegd/README.md

 ## Smart Contracts

-The core of the protocol is the `NFTVault` contract, containing the logic for lending PUSD to users based upon their NFT collateral.
+The core of the protocol is the `NFTVault` contract, containing the logic for lending PUSd to users based upon their NFT collateral.
 As CryptoPunks and EtherRocks predate modern NFT standards, their respective helper contracts are used by `NFTVault` to implement ERC721 interfaces.
-PUSD can also be minted by the DAO using fungible assets, as managed by `FungibleAssetVaultforDAO`.
+PUSd can also be minted by the DAO using fungible assets, as managed by `FungibleAssetVaultforDAO`.

 An overview of the system can be seen [here](https://whimsical.com/jpeg-d-dao-Lr5kmvULtzm2KKwwzdZaZL).